nmngadiK/Projects/README.md

-In this Project we take raw housing data and transform in SQL into usable data for analysis
+In this Project we take raw layoffs data and transform in SQL into usable data for analysis